 You're unlikely to have high expectations from a simple gravity shower, but the Advanced Elements is pretty nice to use, as gravity showers go.
 The 3-gallon version we tested provides over 3.5 minutes of continual water flow.
 Not enough?
-Advanced Elements also sells a 5-gallon version, which we previously tested and measured a full 6 minutes of an uninterrupted water stream.
-The showerhead is also curved, increasing the area of spray for more complete coverage, though it doesn't do any favors for the already fairly low pressure.
+Advanced Elements also sells a 5-gallon version, which we previously tested and measured a full 6 minutes of uninterrupted water stream.
+The showerhead is curved, increasing the area of spray for more complete coverage, though it doesn't do any favors for the already fairly low pressure.
 Turning the water on and off is as simple as pushing in the nozzle when you want the flow to stop and pulling it back out to start again.
 This model also includes some nice additional features to aid in your shower experience, including a small mirror attached to a string (to make sure all that dirt is off your face!), an additional pocket for a small bar of soap, and two velcro loops that can hold a washcloth and your towel to keep everything handy and out of the dirt.

 Ease of Set Up

 Just to make sure you can never lose them, this item has directions printed right on the bag.
 With a relatively narrow opening, it can be rather challenging to fill this shower up by dunking it in the lake, making it nearly impossible to fill completely without a nearby faucet.
-The new, elongated shape, tall handle, and long hose make carrying this full shower a bit unpleasant as it easily drags along the ground.
+The new, elongated shape, tall handle, and long hose also make carrying this full shower a bit unpleasant as it easily drags along the ground.
 But when you go to string it up, you'll find the handle helpfully clips, making attaching this shower to a branch or a perfectly placed cord fairly simple.

 Another area where the Advanced Elements camping shower stands out as being better than average!
 Whereas the competition tends to be made of thinner, less durable material, this unit has a four-layer construction of much thicker material.
 The hose is also fairly thick and much harder to kink or crimp.
-The handle also features a thick rubberized grip for comfort during carrying and added strength for hanging.
+The handle features a thick rubberized grip for comfort during carrying, offering added strength for hanging.
 The clip to wrap around a branch is also quite solid, and we experienced no issues using it all summer on repeat.

 This is one area where gravity showers in general excel.
 Their simplistic designs make them fairly light and compact.
-This Advanced Elements model is somewhat heavier than the competition, due to the same design and durability features that we appreciate.
-Those features also make it more difficult to roll/fold/stuff it into your backpack than some - though not impossible!
+This Advanced Elements model is somewhat heavier than the competition, due to the design and durability features that we appreciate.
+Those features also make it more difficult to roll/fold/stuff it into your backpack than some — though not impossible!
 If the extra comforts are worth a few extra ounces for you, this might become your new favorite backpacking companion.

 — Maggie Brandenburg